 Greek yoghurt is a good-tasting, versatile, and high protein food.
 It is made by eliminating whey and different fluids to create a creamier yoghurt that is higher in protein.
 A 7-ounce (240-gram) serving gives 17–20 grams of protein, although the same differs from brand to brand.
 This is about double the number of protein sources in regular yoghurt.
 Greek yoghurt works on the gut chemicals PYY and GLP-1, helping curb hunger pangs.
 This yoghurt has also been found to assist weight loss due to the presence of Conjugated Linoleic Acid (CLA).

+The next in the high protein foods list are protein shakes.
 In order to ensure you consume a healthy breakfast high in protein, try adding protein shakes to your breakfast menu.
 Protein powders and whey supplements are the perfect addition to your regular milkshakes, fruit juices, or smoothies.
-You can add them even to your daals and vegetable-based shakes.
+You can add them even to your daals and vegetable-based shakes to create the best protein food.
 You can choose from protein supplements made from pea protein, soy protein or egg protein.
 With regards to satiety, consider going for whey protein powder.
 With every 28 gm of whey protein powder, you get 20 gm of protein.

 These incredible bite-size delights are a great addition to your protein diet.
 Some of the recommended nuts are peanuts, almonds, pecans, cashews, and seeds like flax, pumpkin, chia, and sunflower.
 Always note that you are not to heat or cook the seeds as this will take away all the high levels of unsaturated fats they contain.
 Additionally, avoid consuming any processed and bundled nuts as they are brimming with sodium.